Banner Image

 25. The Cemetery reserves the right to change these rules and regulations from time to time without notice.

 26. All persons are reminded that the Cemetery grounds are sacredly devoted to the interment of the dead and that strict observance of the proprieties due such a place is required whether or not they are specifically embraced in these rules.
-The City Manager or Designee is charged with the enforcement of these rules and with the general welfare of the Cemetery, and he is authorized to take such steps as may be necessary to preserve the peace and dignity thereof.
+The Cemetery Manager or Designee is charged with the enforcement of these rules and with the general welfare of the Cemetery, and he is authorized to take such steps as may be necessary to preserve the peace and dignity thereof.

 27. No alcoholic beverages and smoking is permitted within the Cemetery.
 Please see City of Bridgeport codified ordinance 521.06 (Drinking in Public Places) and 509.06 (Tobacco Prohibited in Parks and Recreational Areas).